catalystneuro/buzsaki-lab-to-nwb/buzsaki_lab_to_nwb/peyrache_code/conversion_notes.md

 ### Position (processed, not acquisition)
 Raw acquisition .whl file is found, will be added as such.
-No other processed position information found.
+No other processed position information found on globus, but there are some folders on CRCNS that called 'PosFiles'.

+{check out PosFiles and see if they correspond to certain or all sessions}

 ### Intervals
 {Find and add}